$P=W$ via $\mathcal{H}_2$: Introduction

 \subsection{Some remarks}

-The fact that the perverse filtration is controlled by the Hecke operators is reminiscent of the construction in \cite{oblomkov2016geometric}.
+(1) The fact that the perverse filtration is controlled by Hecke operators is reminiscent of the construction in~\cite{oblomkov2016geometric}.
 There, the authors consider an action of trigonometric Cherednik algebra on the cohomology of affine Springer fibers by Hecke correspondences, and degenerate it to an action of rational Cherednik algebra by taking the associated graded with respect to the perverse filtration; the latter is inherited from a realization of certain affine Springer fibers as Hitchin fibers.
 In our situation, the algebra generated by the operators $D_{m,n}$ can be viewed as a global version of the (spherical) trigonometric Cherednik algebra, and the passage to the operators $\widetilde{D}_{m,n}$ in Section \ref{sec:sl2} can be understood as the rational degeneration.

-Perhaps a more conceptual framework for the algebras in this paper is that of cohomological Hall algebras (CoHas) of curves and surfaces, as considered in \cite{minets2020cohomological, sala2020cohomological, kapranov2019cohomological}.
-We expect that using the powerful structural results of Davison and Kinjo (work in progress) together with the computation of the zero dimensional CoHa in \cite{mellit2022on} one should be able to streamline our proof of $P=W$ and, for instance, avoid the usage of the elliptic locus and the parabolic Higgs bundles.
+(2) The most conceptual framework for the study of the algebras occuring in this paper is that of CoHAs of curves and surfaces, as considered in e.g. \cite{minets2020cohomological, sala2020cohomological, kapranov2019cohomological,davison2022hennecart}.
+We expect that using the powerful structural results of Davison and Kinjo on the Lie algebra version of CoHAs (work in progress) together with the computation of the zero-dimensional CoHA in \cite{MMSV} one should be able to streamline our proof of $P=W$ and, for instance, avoid the use of the elliptic locus or parabolic Higgs bundles.

+(3) Our action of $\liesl_2$ on $H^*(M_{r,d})$ gives rise to an action of the Weyl group $S_2$, which exchanges (by conjugation) the operators of multiplication by tautological classes and the Hecke operators, as expected by mirror symmetry.

-The Higgs bundles appearing here are sometimes called $\GL_r$-Higgs bundles.
+(4) The Higgs bundles appearing here are sometimes called $\GL_r$-Higgs bundles.
 We expect that our results, including the algebra action and $P=W$ translate to the $\PGL_r$ case with only slight modifications.